Chat with KC Joyner

 Joyner, aka The Football Scientist, uses game film to track, tabulate and analyze nearly every measurable statistic in an NFL game.
 He is a regular Insider contributor and has his own website at thefootballscientist.com.

-Send your questions now and join KC Thursday at 4 p.m.
+Send your questions now and join KC to chat Thursday at 4 p.m.
 ET!

 KC Joyner (4:00 PM)

 Good afternoon!
 The big news on the TFS front this week is that ESPN's Fantasy Football Magazine is now on newsstands.
 For those of you who are interested in the core passing metrics (YPA, success percentage, SYPA, route depth information), you will want to check out the "KC Joyner's Statosphere" section of the mag.
 It has 10 pages chock full of those metrics along with some sleepers and busts at the QB/WR/TE positions.

 Angry Texans Fan (Houston, TX)